segfaultscribe/systems-repository/json-parser/README.md

 # Lightweight JSON Parser in C

-This project is a minimalist, low-level JSON parser written in C, designed to help understand how JSON parsing works under the hood using a clean `deterministic finite automaton (DFA)` style `state machine` approach.
+A minimalist, low-level JSON parser written in C, designed to help understand how JSON parsing works under the hood using a clean `deterministic finite automaton (DFA)` style `state machine` approach.

 It parses JSON directly from a file stream character-by-character and outputs key-value pairs in a flat, streamable format. <br><br>Currently it prints to the console, you can modify the output as you require.